-Most of them walk out of our programme and into bright futures such as returning home, gaining new skills and higher education, landing a safe job or starting their own business.
+Most of them finish our program and enter bright futures with opportunities for sustainable freedom, such as returning home, gaining new skills and higher education, landing a safe job or starting their own business.

-His name has been changed to protect his identity
+Our staff member’s name has been changed to protect his identity.

 Donate with Confidence